fledge-iot/fledge/docs/rest_api_guide/03_RESTassetTracker.rst

 Asset Tacker
 ------------

-The *asset tracker* API allows the operations that an asset undegoes whilst traversing the data pipeline within Fledge to be tracked as displayed.
+The *asset tracker* API allows the operations that an asset undergoes whilst traversing the data pipeline within Fledge to be tracked as displayed.

 ``GET /fledge/track`` - return tracking data for one or more asset